josephbuchma/excalidraw/src/packages/excalidraw/README.md

 You can use this to add any extra information you need to keep track of.

 You can add `customData` to elements when passing them as `initialData`, or using [`updateScene`](#updateScene)/[`updateLibrary`](#updateLibrary) afterwards.

+#### `defaultCanvasSize`

+Enables fixed canvas size mode by default.
+The canvas size mode is stored in the AppState, so importing existing document with "infinite canvas" will still work as usual.
+In the fixed canvas size mode, Excalidraw fills parent container while maintaining proper aspect ratio of desired canvas size.
+Zooming and panning is not availabe in fixed cavas size mode.

 #### `ref`